janmashat/HA-OS-Gree/README.md

 Done because HA team decided not to update the official Gree integration to work from any LAN segment.<br>
 <br>
 Please add your HA version if it work for you at Discussion section if you want to help others.<br><br>
-For me it work on old version because I'm not brave enough to update my running HA and start fixing new problems:<br>
+For me it work on this version because I'm not brave enough to update my running HA and start fixing new problems:<br>
-Core 2024.3.3<br>
+Core  2025.3.1<br>
-Supervisor 2024.10.3<br>
+Supervisor 2025.03.2<br>
-Operating System 12.3<br>
+Operating System 14.2<br>
-Frontend 20240307.0<br>
+Frontend 20250306.0<br>

 # HACS installation:<br>
 search on HACS integration for Gree climate integration that work from another LAN segment / you can specify AC IP address or add manual the repository:<br>